Skip to content

 “Now I know I need to do more Pennsylvania-related content and make sure I’m connecting with those people specifically,” she said.
 Cascio has 73,600 followers on TikTok and 36,600 followers on Instagram.

-Amplify bussed the creators to an event hosted by TaskForce called the “Greedflation Market” that was set up outside North Bowl in Northern Liberties, showing off camera-ready creative messaging about the economy.
-A balloon arch, free ice cream, and “Hotties for Harris” bandannas decorated with cat, coconut, and reproductive rights imagery lured passersby into the event to learn about greedflation, a term coined by Pennsylvania’s own Sen. Bob Casey to blame inflation on big corporations that rake in huge profits while raising prices on consumers.
+Amplify bused the creators to an event hosted by TaskForce called the “Greedflation Market” that was set up outside North Bowl in Northern Liberties, showing off camera-ready creative messaging about the economy.
+A balloon arch, free ice cream, and “Hotties for Harris” bandannas decorated with cat, coconut, and reproductive rights imagery lured passersby into the event to learn about greedflation, a term coined by Pennsylvania’s own Democratic Sen. Bob Casey to blame inflation on big corporations that rake in huge profits while raising prices on consumers.

-Creators posted selfies wearing “Make America broke again” that were used as props, mocking the Trump slogan.
+Creators posted selfies wearing “Make America broke again” hats that were used as props, mocking the Trump slogan.
 Amplify said the images and videos made there were collectively viewed millions of times, mostly by Pennsylvanians.

 One of the creators at the Northern Liberties event was Jasmine Duke, 33, a Philly creator known as diaryofamadblackvegan, who has 106,000 followers on Instagram and 67,200 followers on TikTok.
-By partnering with Duke, who posts about being vegan, Democrats are aiming to reach people whose algorithms may be more focused on food than politics.
+By partnering with Duke, who posts about being vegan, Democrats are aiming to reach people whose algorithms may be focused more on food than politics.

-“I stand at the intersectionality of Blackness, veganism and womanhood, so there’s politics involved in all of that,” Duke said. " … This election year, it has really been my whole journey to really make sure that I’m talking even more and more about it, because I have such a gift of influence that I don’t play about.”
+“I stand at the intersectionality of Blackness, veganism, and womanhood, so there’s politics involved in all of that,” Duke said. “… This election year, it has really been my whole journey to really make sure that I’m talking even more and more about it, because I have such a gift of influence that I don’t play about.”

 Burns-Tucker, who has 712,300 TikTok followers and 93,700 Instagram followers, reframed politicians’ “kitchen table” topics as “group text” topics for reaching a young audience.

-“There are ways to be authentic about messaging,” she said on the call. " … How would you talk about this issue in your group text with your friends?”
+“There are ways to be authentic about messaging,” she said on the call. “… How would you talk about this issue in your group text with your friends?”

-The Future Coalition creator network has been promoted by big-name creators like Claudia Conway, the TikTok-famous daughter of Trump ally Kellyanne Conway and Republican anti-Trump activist George Conway, but unlike Amplify, it’s aimed at people with followings as small as 200 to 1,500, its executive director Corryn Freeman said.
+The Future Coalition creator network has been promoted by big-name creators like Claudia Conway, the TikTok-famous daughter of Trump ally Kellyanne Conway and Republican anti-Trump activist George Conway, but unlike Amplify, it’s aimed at people with followings as small as 200 to 1,500, its executive director, Corryn Freeman, said.

 That video got nearly 26,000 views and 1,000 likes on Santayana’s Instagram profile, but a video Santayana co-posted with two other creators in the house “searching for the nearest closet” if Trump gets reelected got more than 363,000 views and nearly 5,000 likes on the platform.